JacenBoy/jacens-site/posts/rants/20250509-prsk-orientation-headcanons.md

 ## Haruka Kiritani

 Haruka is straight.
 Before you crucify me for that, hear me out.
 Haruka's interactions seem to be primarily platonic, and there isn't a lot of romantic subtext to work with (even for Minori).
-Based on previous examples, that would put her in the bisexual camp.
+Based on previous examples, that would put her in the asexual camp.
 However, for reasons I can't really explain, Haruka is *extremely* easy to headcanon as straight.
 I don't really have much logic to go off, but that's where she lands for me.

 ## Airi Momoi